Natural Social Groups

 Fundamental Attribution Error

-Before giving a direct answer to its utility, it’s important to notice that our decisions and our choices are determined by our personality and by the situation we are confronted with.
+Personal decisions and choices are determined by our personality and the situation we’re confronted with.

 We do not always fall prey to the FAE, but certain factors tend us to rely on it.
 For instance, if we hurried.
 It is quicker and easier to assume the other person selected an action because that’s their nature (personality) than it is to find out the situational factors that may have driven their choice.
 We use FAE when watching the news, talking with friends, and whenever we consider others.